icarofua/vehicle-rear/README.md

 python3 siamese_temporal3.py test models/Temporal3
 ```

-## 5 Predict the algorithms using some samples
+## 5. Predict the algorithms using some samples
-In this process, for each algorithm is loaded the models and a json file contained the samples.
+In this process, for each algorithm is loaded the models and a JSON file contained the samples.

 ### 5.1 siamese plate
 ```